WP1. Resilience under change

 WP1 Research at the University of Exeter

-An urban metabolism model is being developed to represent the urban water system in Ebbsfleet Garden City.
+An urban metabolism model was developed to represent the urban water system in Ebbsfleet Garden City.
 The urban water system performance model, WaterMet2, is being used.
 This is a simulation, mass-balance-based model which provides fluxes in four subsystems: water supply, stormwater, wastewater, and water resource recovery.

-Household rainwater harvesting (WP2) and grey water recycling will then be integrated into the urban metabolim modelling, at the sub-catchment and city scales.
+Household rainwater harvesting (WP2) and grey water recycling was then integrated into the urban metabolim modelling, at the sub-catchment and city scales.